harleypig/bw-serve-client/.openapi/template-notes.md

 ## Models

 ```
-model.mustache
+model
-├── model_doc.mustache
+├── model_doc
-├── model_generic.mustache
+├── model_generic
-├── model_oneof.mustache
+├── model_oneof
-├── model_anyof.mustache
+├── model_anyof
-└── model_enum.mustache
+└── model_enum
 ```

 ### model_doc

-- **Purpose**: Generates documentation for a model.
+Generates documentation for a model.

-- **Included When**: This template is used for each model to create a Markdown file that documents the properties, types, descriptions, and notes for the model.
+This template is used for each model to create a Markdown file that documents the properties, types, descriptions, and notes for the model.
 It's included when documentation for models is generated.

 ### model_oneof